You must be a member of The Hi Ho Club to gain entry to our secret spot. Its free.

 But remember 'Snitches get Stitches' so keep stum, Capeesh??!!!

 The Hi Ho Club is a 1920’s New York Style Speakeasy.
-Enjoy an evening's entertainment with live Jazz and handcrafted Cocktails.
+Enjoy an evening's entertainment with live Jazz & Blues and handcrafted Cocktails.
 Select options from Charlie's menu are available, and you can relax while we provide table service.